starlingx/config/api-ref/source/api-ref-sysinv-v1-config.rst

    :header: "Parameter", "Style", "Type", "Description"
    :widths: 20, 20, 20, 60

-   "host_id", "URI", "csapi:UUID", "The unique identifier of an existing host."
    "ihost_uuid (Optional)", "plain", "csapi:UUID", "This parameter specifies the partition host uuid."
+   "forihostid (Optional)", "plain", "xsd:string", "The ID of the host of this interface."
    "type_guid (Optional)", "plain", "csapi:UUID", "This parameter specifies the partition type guid."
    "idisk_uuid (Optional)", "plain", "csapi:UUID", "This parameter specifies the partition disk uuid."
    "size_mib (Optional)", "plain", "xsd:integer", "This parameter specifies the size of the partition."